reshift/django-flag/README.md

     <a href="{% flag_url of game for wishlist  %}">I want this game for christmas</a>

-Tag to reveive tags based on given variables.
+Tag to reveive flags based on given variables.
 [object] and [user] variables are optional

     {% get_flag flags for flag_type of [object] user [user] as variable %}